 For some applications, inflow concentrations for a particular constituent may not be available.
-This card allows the user to include in the inflow oncentration file [CINFN] only those constituents for which there is a concentration.
+This card allows the user to include in the inflow concentration file [CINFN] only those constituents for which there is a concentration.
 For those excluded, the model uses a zero concentration for the inflow.
 As shown in the example, descriptions can be included after the input fields to aid in identifying a given constituent.